dobrypd/sylwester/README.md

 -------

 Be aware of using this code in your project.
-I wrote all this code in few evenings.
+I wrote all this code in a few evenings.
 It certainly contains some bugs.